Skip to main content

 Road safety

-The Group is working on the rapid deployment of new onboard technologies in trucks and vehicles of the Air Liquide fleet.
-For instance, cameras can detect driver fatigue and distraction, help change driving habits when necessary, and provide visibility of the vehicle’s surroundings.
+The Group is working on the rapid deployment of onboard technologies in trucks and vehicles of the Air Liquide fleet to prevent fatigue and distraction.

 A program adapted to the Group's businesses